Classification of Burns

-Burns are classified as first-, second-, or third-degree, depending on how deep and
+Burns are classified as first-, second-, third-degree, or fourth-degree depending

 First-degree (superficial) burns.
-First-degree burns affect only the epidermis, or outer layer of skin.
-The burn site
+First-degree burns affect only the outer layer of skin, the epidermis.
+The burn

-tissue damage is rare and usually consists of an increase or decrease in the skin
+tissue damage is rare and often consists of an increase or decrease in the skin color.

 Second-degree (partial thickness) burns.
-Second-degree burns involve the epidermis and part of the dermis layer of skin.
+Second-degree burns involve the epidermis and part of the lower layer of skin, the

-The burn site appears red, blistered, and may be swollen and painful.
+dermis.
+The burn site looks red, blistered, and may be swollen and painful.

 Third-degree (full thickness) burns.
-Third-degree burns destroy the epidermis and dermis and may go into the subcutaneous
+Third-degree burns destroy the epidermis and dermis.
+They may go into the innermost

-tissue.
-The burn site may appear white or charred
+layer of skin, the subcutaneous tissue.
+The burn site may look white or blackened

 Fourth-degree burns.
 Fourth-degree burns go through both layers of the skin and underlying tissue as